 In a world of overwhelming choice and options, customers are drawn to products and services that align with their unique values and preferences.
 Delivering on brand promises, resolving issues and making experiences easy are the “basics” of good customer experience.
 These factors are the foundation of customer loyalty but, beyond this, brands must also offer compelling experiences that differentiate them from the rest.
 This is where the magic happens, and organisations can create branded experiences and foster emotional connections that hopefully evolve into lasting relationships.

 Takealot vs. Yuppiechef is one of my favourite examples of this.
 Both brands have done a good job of delivering on the basics, but they have effectively differentiated their offering: Takealot emphasises a value proposition of price and broad product assortment.
 Yuppiechef offers a value proposition that is about curated products, expert advice and highly personalised service.

 *I developed the Elements of CX after analysing recurring trends among customer wants/needs as I worked with various clients to evaluate their customer’s feedback.
 These elements are applicable across industries and in a B2B or B2C context.

 This article was originally posted on MarkLives.com in April 2018.
 It was the inaugural thought piece for my regular column, The CX Files.
-You can see the original post here.
+For more information about the 4 Elements of CX and how these can be used as a CX metrics for success, click here.